TannerRogalsky/wasm-micro-rs/README.md

 }
 ```

-With Rust 1.35.0 and LLVM 8.0, this results in a WASM file that is 440 bytes whereas our completely handrolled one clocks in at 252 bytes.
-Most of this additional weight comes from the abstraction and safety around the GlobalAlloc trait.
+With Rust 1.36.0 and LLVM 8.0 and wasm-pack#439e5231 (for wasm-opt integration), this results in a WASM file that is 216 bytes whereas our completely handrolled one clocks in at 208 bytes.

+Most of this additional weight comes from the additional functionality provided by the GlobalAlloc trait.
+Passing the `Layout` information isn't completely free.

+A difference whose origin I haven't had the chance to track down is the wasm-pack WASM containing a single `data` entry as opposed to our handrolled one's multiple globals and exports.

+## Tools
+- rustc 1.36.0 (a53f9df32 2019-07-03)
+- llvm 8.0.0
+- wasm-pack#439e5231
+- wabt 1.0.11 (for wasm-objdump & wasm2wat)
+- binaryen stable 87 (for wasm-opt)

 ```
 rustc.exe --target=wasm32-unknown-unknown --emit llvm-ir --crate-type staticlib -O -o pkg\add.ll src\add.rs